radiasoft/rsopt/docs/codes/elegant.rst

 Providing an objective value
 ----------------------------
-When using ``elegant`` as part of an optimization run in rsopt you will need to provide an objective function in the ``options.objective_function`` field.
-The objective function is always executed in the same directory that ``elegant`` was run in for each new job and so can easily be used to read any output from elegant to perform required calculations.
+When using ``elegant`` as the final code of an optimization run in rsopt you will need to provide an objective function in the
+``options.objective_function`` field.
+The objective function is always executed in the same directory that ``elegant`` was run in for each new job and so can easily be used to read any output from ``elegant`` to perform required calculations.

 ..
 [1]  M. Borland, ”elegant: A Flexible SDDS-Compliant Code for Accelerator Simulation,” AdvancedPhoton Source LS-287, September 2000.